-In this guide, we take an in-depth look at the Glowforge range and how they compare to CNC routers, so you can decide which is best for you.
-We’ll first explain how the two types of machines differ in general and then pit the Glowforge Pro directly against some of today’s popular CNC routers.
+In this guide, I’ll share my hands-on experience with the Glowforge range and how they compare to CNC routers, so you can decide which is best for you.

 Inventables X Carve